rapidsai/spark-examples/getting-started-guides/csp/gcp/gcp.md

 * `EXCLUSIVE_PROCESS` must be set for all GPUs in each NodeManager.
 * `spark.dynamicAllocation.enabled` must be set to False for spark

-1. Using the `gcloud` command to create a new cluster with Rapids Spark GPU initialization action.
-The following command will create a new cluster named `<CLUSTER_NAME>`.
-Before the init script fully merged into `<dataproc-initialization-actions>` bucket, user need to copy the spark-gpu initialization script in `spark-gpu` folder into a accessible GCS with following structure.
-Ubuntu is recommended as CUDA support ubuntu, debian could be used by modifying `image-version` and `linux-dist` accordingly.
+There are four steps to run a Sample XGBoost4j app on a GCP GPU Cluster:
+1. Create a GPU Cluster with preinstalled GPU Drivers, Spark RAPIDS libraries and Spark XGBoost libraries
+2. Copy sample data in to GCS Bucket
+3. Prepare sample apps on your local machine.
+Sample Apps will be used to submit Spark jobs.
+4. Submit sample PySpark or Scala App using gcloud command

+####Step 1.
+Create a GPU Cluster in GCP
+    Before you create a cluster, please gitclone the spark-examples directory to your local machine.
+From the spark-examples directory, copy the spark-gpu initialization scripts inside `spark-gpu` folder into an accessible GCS bucket with following structure:

         ```
     /$STORAGE_BUCKET/spark-gpu/rapids.sh
     /$STORAGE_BUCKET/spark-gpu/internal/install-gpu-driver-ubuntu.sh
     /$STORAGE_BUCKET/spark-gpu/internal/install-gpu-driver-debian.sh
     ```

+    Using the `gcloud` command create a new cluster with Rapids Spark GPU initialization action.
+The following command will create a new cluster named
+    `<CLUSTER_NAME>` under your Project space.
+Here we use Ubuntu since that is our recommended OS for Spark-XGBoost on GCP.

     ```bash
     export CLUSTER_NAME=sparkgpu